Indonesia Investments wishes all Muslims a happy & generous Ramadan

 in trillion rupiah

 • It causes financial weaknesses, particularly after Indonesia turned into a net oil importer in the 2000s.
-In fact, it is simply an unsustainable policy as at some point in the future the government will need to raise these prices.
+In fact, considering crude oil is an exhaustive and non-renewable resource it is simply an unsustainable policy as at some point in the future the government would need to raise these prices.
 By waiting longer, the negative impact can become more severe.

 • It limits government spending in more productive sectors such as infrastructure and social development (in fact cheap fuel supports the nation's car sales and with infrastructure largely inadequate it resulted in increasingly heavy traffic congestion in the bigger cities of Indonesia).

 • It distorts the economy by keeping prices artificially low.
-Considering prices of most products and services are linked to fuel costs, it implies most prices in Indonesia are artificially low.
+Considering prices of most products and services are linked to fuel costs, it implies most prices in Indonesia are lower than they should be.
 Although this does entail (short-term) advantages in terms of competitiveness and in the battle against poverty, it is a time-bomb waiting to explode.

 • The policy is misdirected because it is particularly the middle class (and elite) that benefit from lower fuel prices, not so much the poorer segments of Indonesian society (for which it is actually intended).

-For example, when the Susilo Bambang Yudhoyono administration (2004-2014) decided to reduce massive fuel subsidies in late 2005 (by raising subsidized fuel prices by more than double) due to the rising international oil price, it soon led to double-digit inflation rates of between 14 and 19 percent (year-on-year) until October 2006.
-Furthermore, the country's core inflation - which excludes items that are vulnerable to temporary price volatility - has been volatile as well because of second round effects of energy price adjustments that pass through to the broader economy (for example through rising transportation costs).
+In late-2005, after having been in office for around one year, the SBY administration decided to reduce massive fuel subsidies by more than doubling prices of subsidized fuels.
+This decision was made due to the rapidly rising international oil prices between 2002 and 2006.
+However, because of the big difference between real market prices and Indonesia's subsidized fuel prices it soon led to double-digit inflation rates of between 14 and 19 percent (year-on-year) until October 2006.
+Furthermore, the country's core inflation - which excludes items that are vulnerable to temporary price volatility: food and administered prices - has been volatile as well because of second round effects of energy price adjustments that pass through to the broader economy (through rising transportation costs).
+A late response by authorities to raise subsidized fuel prices can thus lead to much higher-than-necessary inflation and push many people into full poverty (if not accompanied by the government's social assistance programs).

-When the government's budget deficit was nearly pushed beyond the legal cap of 3 percent of gross domestic product (GDP) amid the high global oil price and the government's generous energy subsidies in 2013, the Yudhoyono administration again decided to raise subsidized fuel prices.
+But when the government's budget deficit was nearly pushed beyond the legal cap of 3 percent of GDP amid the high global oil price and the government's generous energy subsidies in 2013, the SBY administration again decided to raise subsidized fuel prices.
 In June 2013 the gasoline price went up by 44 percent to IDR 6,500 per liter, while diesel increased by 22 percent to IDR 5,500 per liter.
-This move triggered public outcry and was also wrongly timed, about one year before the legislative election.
+This move triggered public outcry and was also wrongly timed, about one year before the legislative election (in the 2014 legislative election SBY's party dropped dramatically but it is fair to say that this decline was also the result of several major corruption scandals that broke out in his party as well as the fact that SBY himself could not compete in the 2014 presidential election due to the limit of two five-year terms to the presidency).

-At the start of 2015, President Joko Widodo had the advantage that global petroleum prices had fallen dramatically from mid-2014 due to sluggish global demand while supply was strong due to persistent high oil production figures in the OPEC countries and the US shale gas revolution.
+At the start of 2015, President Widodo had the advantage that global petroleum prices had fallen dramatically from mid-2014 amid sluggish global demand, while the supply was strong due to persistent high oil production figures in the OPEC countries as well as the US shale gas revolution.
 Hence, Widodo decided to make a bold move.
 He basically scrapped gasoline subsidies while setting a fixed IDR 1,000 per liter subsidy for diesel.
 The Indonesian government still determines the price of gasoline and diesel (adjusted each quarter) but the prices will fluctuate in line with international prices.
 However, as global petroleum cautiously recovered in the first half of 2015, Indonesian inflation remained high in mid-2015 and only started to ease in late 2015.
-Bank Indonesia still sees the 2015 inflation at around 4 percent (y/y).

 (annual % change)